rahathossaino/amar-shop/README.md

 <h1>Amar Shop</h1>
-<p>amar shop is a fully functional ecommerece built using react</p>
+<p>Amar Shop is a fully functional ecommerece built using React & Laravel</p>

 ## Follow the 3 Steps to install the project and you are good to go.